Success in football: fate or hard work?

 And finally, the outliers:

-IV- The ones who excell at both skills and game knowledge:
+IV- The ones who excel at both skills and game knowledge:

 So, let´s do it properly!